El Salvador Travel Guide

 Unearth the secrets of a pre-Hispanic farming community at the Joya de Cerén Archaeological Site.
 In 1976, a buried civilization dubbed the “Pompeii of the Americas”, was discovered beneath layers of volcanic ash.

-Here, homes, communal baths, workshops, and even crop fields were impeccably preserved, showcasing the minutiae of everyday life over a millennium ago.
+Not only did this site reveal homes, communal baths, workshops, and even crop fields impeccably preserved, but also an intriguing collection of ceremonial items, including urns for ashes, which offer insights into their spiritual and ritualistic practices.
 A visit to this UNESCO World Heritage Site provides an intimate understanding of the agricultural practices, diet, and social structures of the Mayan civilization.

 Santa Ana Volcano (Llamatepec)

 The Santa Ana Volcano, known locally as Llamatepec, rises over 2,381 meters, making it the highest volcano in El Salvador.
 A challenging yet rewarding trek takes you through coffee plantations, cloud forests, and rocky landscapes.

 At the summit, marvel at the turquoise crater lake – a stark contrast to the ashy slopes – and the panoramic views of Cerro Verde and Izalco volcanoes.
 The geological and biological diversity within the Santa Ana Volcano National Park also offers excellent bird-watching opportunities.